 Gable Gland Sizing

-A rough gland sizing table is provided below, however reference should be made to the British Standard referenced above.
+Cable gland size tables are provided below for general guidance, however reference should be made to the relevant British Standard or gland supplier.

 Metric Thread Example: If your instrument, or cable enclosure has a metric thread then using the chart below you can see that if you have a cable with 4 cores, with a nominal area of 4mm2 then an M20 cable-gland should be used.

 PG Thread Example: If your cable entry has a PG11 thread form (PG is from the German Panzergewinde) then from the gland sizing chart below, a cable with a maximum diameter of 10mm, and minimum of 5mm can be used.